Below are brief descriptions of the work of some of our recent grantees representing different aspects of our giving:

 Other Collaborative Funding

 The Smullin Foundation prefers to leverage resources by working with other funders to discover and fund important projects.
-Other collaborations have resulted in joint funding with Wild Rivers Community Foundation, the Jefferson Funders Group, South Coast of Oregon Funders, Community Foundation of the North State, Four Way Community Foundation and The Trinity Trust.
+Other collaborations have resulted in joint funding with Wild Rivers Community Foundation, Community Foundation of the North State, Four Way Community Foundation, The Trinity Trust and members of the Jefferson Funders Forum, Far North California Funders Network, and South Coast Oregon Funders Connect.

 NCGP Funding of Warrior Institute